-My advice would be no. DVSA stopped publishing them for a reason, and if some smart aleck is trying to profit from selling them then he or she is behaving in an unprofessional manner.
-If you buy into that then you’re not much better.
+My advice would be no. DVSA stopped publishing them for a reason, and if someone is trying to profit from selling them then he or she is going against that.
 There’s a good chance you’re being sold old routes, anyway, and you would never know if they changed unless you kept on buying them every month or so.

 Is it possible to record test routes?

-No. The examiner will give you directions as necessary, or ask you to follow road signs.
-However, if there are one or two awkward features – big roundabouts, steep hills, or so on – then your instructor should know about them and make sure you know how to handle them.
+Absolutely not.
+The examiner will give you directions as necessary, or ask you to follow the satnav or road signs.
+However, if there are one or two awkward features – big roundabouts, steep hills, or so on – your instructor should know about them and make sure you know how to handle them well before your test.

 How many test routes are there?